mischah/ibrew/README.md

       ponysay

     $ ibrew --upgrade
-    ✔ Found 137 packages
+    ✔ Found 3 outdated packages

     ?
 Which packages you would like to upgrade?
-(Press <space> to select, <a> to toggle all) ❯ ◯ adns
+(Press <space> to select, <a> to toggle all) ❯ ◯ git
-      ◯ aom
+      ◯ lynx
-      ◯ asciinema
+      ◯ watchman

     $ ibrew --remove
-    ✔ Found 137 packages
+    ✔ Found 136 installed packages

     ?
 Which packages you would like to uninstall?
-(Press <space> to select, <a> to toggle all, <i> to invert selection) ❯ ◯ adns
+(Press <space> to select, <a> to toggle all) ❯ ◯ adns
       ◯ aom
       ◯ asciinema